cwahn/ble-vital/README.md

 Queued data will be poped in every 62500 us, which means expecting about 64 new samples.
 If more than 64 samples are queued, data will get poped, otherwise, wait for next period.

-Poped 64 samples will be pushed to a sliding window of size 128.
+Poped 64 samples will be pushed to a sliding window of size 512.
 The data in the sliding window is preprocessed by removing DC and detrending (1st order) in sequence.
-The preprocessed data went through real FFT to result in 128 frequency domain signal.
-The first 125 signals will be queued in the next BLE data.
+The preprocessed data went through real FFT to result in 256 frequency domain signal.
+The data of 20 ~ 70 Hz, 300 ~ 500 Hz signals will be queued in the next `BLE data` `fft_1` and `fft_2` accordingly.

 ### SPO2
 The Max30102 SPO2 sensor will do sampling at 200 Hz and decimated by 32 to result in 6.25 Hz.
 Each sample will contain red LEDs, IR LEDs, temperature.